 I believe all life is sacred, and I am encouraged by recent bills in the Idaho legislature to educate women, via ultrasound and other methods, before they choose to end a pre-born baby’s life.
 I also believe we need to protect our religious freedom and make efforts to return basic universal principles to our educational facilities.

-I will oppose any further government expansion into the area of health care.
+Slowing down the economy is not progress.
+We need free-market solutions that lift people out of poverty, rather than trap them into subsistence-level lives with welfare programs.
+I oppose any further government expansion related to health and welfare.
 The solution to poverty is to eradicate it, not to subsidize it.

 Government has imposed a plague of artificial regulations and rules that stand in stark contrast to a way of life as old as the Garden of Eden.
 Agriculture, small business, transportation, and virtually every other means of earning a living is inundated with fees, audits, permits, licenses, and assorted barriers that discourage business startups and job-creating business expansions.